I've Got Nothing: Music video

-The music video for "I've Got Nothing" was edited by YouTube user Charlie McDonnell.
+The music video for "I've Got Nothing" was edited by YouTube user Charlotte McDonnell.
 It shows various "ChartJackersProject" viewers miming to the song, interspersed with shots of Chartrand and Nichols singing "I've Got Nothing" in a park.
 The video was created through crowdsourcing, in a manner similar to the writing of the song itself.
 On 8 October 2009, viewers were invited via "ChartJackersProject" to film and submit video clips of themselves either singing or clapping along with the track.
 Shots of Chartrand and Nichols with an actor dressed as Children in Need mascot Pudsey Bear were filmed in a park.
 This footage was compiled with some of the clips submitted by viewers and used to construct the final music video, which was shown nationwide on British music channels such as 4Music and Viva.

 Many viewers submitted clips that were literal interpretations of the lyrics.
 For example, some viewers held up medals and trophies for the lyric "won the greatest prize", others zoomed-in on their own eye during the line "look into my eyes" and others turned off lights for the lyric "the lights are going out".
 Most of the shots of Chartrand and Nichols are of them singing "I've Got Nothing" in a park with an actor dressed as Pudsey Bear, but the video also features shots of them eating ice cream, swinging around a lamp post and dancing in front of a tree.
 The video begins with shots of the duo throwing a football back and forth to each other.
 At 2:03, the video splits into 35 equally sized smaller rectangles, each containing a clip of a "ChartJackersProject" viewer clapping in time with "I've Got Nothing".
 Over the next 18 seconds of the song, 11 different sets of 35 viewers (i.e. approximately 385 viewers in total) are shown clapping along with the song.
 The video also features a cameo from YouTube user Peter Oakley at 0:06.

 Live performances

 "I've Got Nothing" was first performed live by Chartrand and Nichols on 4 November 2009 at 93 Feet East in London.
 Their performance was shown during the ninth episode of Chartjackers.
 The gig also featured performances from other YouTube users and was headlined by former pop star Chesney Hawkes.
-The song was performed live for a second time four days later at Switch Live 2009, an awards show organised by BBC Switch at the HMV Hammersmith Apollo—the event was opened by a performance of "I've Got Nothing".
+The song was performed live for a second time four days later at Switch Live 2009, an awards show organised by BBC Switch at the Hammersmith Apollo—the event was opened by a performance of "I've Got Nothing".